oVirt/ovirt-site/source/db-issues/formatting.html.md

 FROM t
 WHERE a = 1
-AND b='x'; GROUP BY clause : Column list in a new line GROUP BY column list style : stacked
+AND b='x'; GROUP BY clause : Column list in a new line SELECT \*
+FROM t
+WHERE a = 1
+GROUP BY b; GROUP BY column list style : stacked SELECT \*
+FROM t
+WHERE a = 1
+GROUP BY b,
-ORDER BY clause : Column list in a new line
+ c; ORDER BY clause : Column list in a new line
+ SELECT \*
+FROM t
+WHERE a = 1
-ORDER BY column list style : stacked
+ORDER BY b; ORDER BY column list style : stacked SELECT \*
+FROM t
+WHERE a = 1
+ORDER BY b,
+ c;

 Nested conditions